alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 ];
 ```

-Phew, that's a lot of logic.
+That's a lot of logic!
 To better understand what this pipeline does, let's
 look at a single source document:

 ```json